English for pupils with Profound and Multiple Learning Difficulties

 Phonics and Reading.

-Reading is encouraged for those it is appropriate in the following ways:
+Reading is encouraged for all pupils in the following way:

 Through the use of enlarged texts via big books, ICT and high quality fiction books, the child will become more independent in reading material that would otherwise be too difficult.
 When using these books in ‘shared reading’ the teacher takes responsibility for decoding, but at the same time the activity allows for, but does not demand, active participation.
 It allows the child to learn at his/her own rate.